carvingCode/strum/README.md

 # Strum
 ## a plucky little pattern sequencer

 ### For monome norns and grid.
-Updated for norns v2.0b1.
+Updated for norns v2

-Four (4) versions are available, each using a specific sound engine.
-Depending on the needs of your music, you have sound engines to choose from.
-The engines currently available are:
-- KarplusRings (pluck)
-- PolyPerc (polyperc)
-- MollyThePoly (molly)
-- Passersby (passersby)

 ## grid Controls